dips-21/my_practice/README.md

 If a string can change and will be accessed from multiple threads, use a StringBuffer because StringBuffer is synchronous, so you have thread-safety.

-If you don’t want thread-safety than you can also go with StringBuilder class as it is not synchronized.
+If you don’t want thread-safety then you can also go with StringBuilder class as it is not synchronized.

 intern -
 ============